Tassyass/phase-1project/README.md

 ## Features

-MatchMate offers the following features:
+Match-Mate in Heaven offers the following features:

 1. **User Registration and Profile Creation:**
    - Users can create an account by providing their name, age, interests, and a profile picture.